 You need to check for the presence of fleas, heart worms, and ticks regularly.
 It is also necessary to monitor the dog carefully and watch out for the symptoms.
 Negligence on your part can lead to loss of life.

-We would like to hear what you think about the topic of fleas, ticks and heartworm disease.
-Please let us know by leaving your comments below and we will be happy to respond.
+I would like to hear what you think about the topic of fleas, ticks and heartworm disease.
+You may share your questions and comments in the section below and I will be happy to respond.

 All the best!